 Based on the level of satisfaction of the above criterion, the department will either recommend admission to Full Standing, Provisional Standing, or Special Standing, or deny admission.
 Standing status may be changed to Full Standing after the student satisfies the requirements specified by the department at the time of admission.

-An MS program of study with thesis option requires a minimum of 24 credit hours of graduate course work, as specified in the student's approved Program of Study, and a minimum of six (6) hours of thesis credit, completed under the supervision of the graduate thesis advisor.
-No more than nine (9) credit hours of the 24 credit hour total may be at the 5000-level.
+The MS degree with the thesis option requires 30 credit hours as specified in the student's approved Program of Study, including 22-24 credit hours of course work and 6-8 credit hours of thesis research completed under the supervision of the student's graduate thesis advisor.
+No more than nine (9) credit hours of the 22-24 credit hour total may be at the 5000-level.
 A minimum GPA of 3.0 is required both to graduate and to remain in good standing in the program.
-The thesis requirement includes research, the findings of which must be submitted in writing and are subject to the policies and satisfaction of the Graduate School Office and the advisory committee.
+The thesis requirement includes conducting research, the findings of which must be submitted in writing and are subject to the policies and approval of both the College of Graduate Studies and the student's graduate advisory committee.
 In addition, each student must pass a comprehensive exam which includes a defense of his/her research work before the advisory committee.